Alois Brunner: Death

 On 30 November 2014, the Simon Wiesenthal Center reported receiving credible information that Brunner had died in Syria in 2010.
 He would have been 97 or 98 years old.
-Partly due to the ongoing Syrian Civil War, the exact date and place of death were unknown.
+Partly due to the then-ongoing Syrian civil war, the exact date and place of death were unknown.

 According to the director of the Wiesenthal Center, Efraim Zuroff, the information came from a "reliable" former German secret service agent who had served in the Middle East.
 The information was also reported in the press.
 The new evidence revealed that Brunner was buried in an unknown location in Damascus around 2010, unrepentant of his crimes to the end.
 Zuroff said that, owing to the civil war in Syria, the exact location of Brunner's grave was unknowable.

 In 2017, the French quarterly review XXI published an investigation about Brunner's last years in Syria by journalists Hédi Aouidj and Mathieu Palain.
-Three former security guards in charge of the protection of Brunner recounted how the Assad family used him to train intelligence services staff, then kept him under house arrest in a Damascus basement throughout the 1990s until his death in December 2001.
+Three former security guards in charge of the protection of Brunner recounted how the Assad family used him to train intelligence services staff, then afterwards kept him under house arrest in a Damascus basement throughout the 1990s until his death in December 2001.
 One of the former guards said that Brunner, who went by the name of Abu Hussein, "suffered and cried a lot in his final years", "couldn't even wash" and ate only "an egg or a potato" a day.
-According to the report at the time of his death, Brunner's body was washed according to the Islamic rites.
-Brunner was buried in secret, at night in the Al-Affif cemetery in Damascus.
+According to the report at the time of his death, Brunner's body was washed according to Islamic rites.
+Brunner was buried in secret, and at night, in the Al-Affif cemetery in Damascus.
 Serge Klarsfeld called the report "highly credible".
+In March 2021, the district court in Vienna-Döbling officially declared him dead.

+In popular culture

+Brunner is portrayed by André Eisermann in the 2023 political thriller series Bonn – Alte Freunde, neue Feinde.
+The series was directed and co-written by Claudia Garde.

+Numerous sources have said that Brunner was the inspiration for Hans Landa, the Austrian SS officer nicknamed "the Jew Hunter" in the 2009 Quentin Tarantino film Inglourious Basterds, though Tarantino has not confirmed this.